bartbutenaers/node-red-contrib-blockly/README.md

     ![Statements stack](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-blockly/master/images/blockly_statements_program.png)

     In this example we start by showing a green node status "Re-sending started".
 Afterwards the input message is cloned 10 times and sended to the output port, and every time a log is written to the console "Logging that the message has been resended".
 And we end by showing a green node status "Re-sending completed".

-    Which means you have to read the flow from the top to the bottom ...
+This means you have to read the blocks from the top to the bottom ...

 ## Config screen
 The node's config screen consists out of a series of elements: